The effects of colors on behavior

 The same pattern of impaired performance caused by literally seeing red is present in sports games and competitions.
 In a study, teams that faced opponents wearing a red outfit lost more often than when the opponents were wearing blue.

 Warm colors such as red and orange seem to activate the survival mode, increasing speed and force but decreasing patience and creativity.

 Cool colors like blue seem to have opposing calming effects.
 They are relaxing and enhance creativity.
 Installing blue-colored lights in train stations or streets can even reduce the crime rate.

 Colors influence the perception of time

-Red initialises a survival reaction to cope with potential danger.
+Red initializes a survival reaction to cope with potential danger.
 The perception of time in those situations shifts.
 Remember a situation in which you were nervous and cautious; the time just felt endless.
 Evolutionary, this allows you to pay attention to greater detail and act more precisely in this moment of danger.
 Thus, our ancestors were aware enough to grab the spade to protect themselves from the tiger just in time.
 How could this be useful?
 It depends on the context.
 In a busy restaurant with limited seating, you might want customers to leave quicker.
-But at an airport you might want to let travellers perceive waiting times for delayed flights as shorter instead of longer.
+But at an airport you might want to let travelers perceive waiting times for delayed flights as shorter instead of longer.

 Colors influence us physiologically